PimDeWitte/UnityAutoIncrementBuildVersion/README.md

 3) It then saves your project settings and commits them back into git

+4) The next time the build will be increased by 1, and you didn't have to do anything.

 # Before you start
 In Player Settings, make sure your version number is MAJOR.MINOR.BUILDNUMBER (e.g. 1.0.12) before running the script.
 X.X (1.0) or X (1) won't work.
 Also turn your build number setting into the same as the build number setting in the semantic version (Major.minor.buildnumber)